Skip to content

 • Horizontal lines are often used to mark the support and resistance levels on the chart (blue on the screenshot above).

-• Trendlines (green on the screenshot above) allow marking trends.
+• Trend lines (green on the screenshot above) allow marking trends.

 Note